max-mapper/blog/posts/tessel-powered-plant-watering-system.md

 The key is the solid state relay.
 For background on how these works check out <a href="http://www.scienceprog.com/considering-solid-state-relays-ssr-for-your-projects/">this excellent article</a>, but the short version is that they let you use a small voltage (3.3V or 5V such as those available in "digital out" pins in microcontrollers) to turn on and off high voltage circuits such as 110V or 220V (wall outlets).

+Instead of using an SSR directly as I did you could also purchase a <a href="http://www.powerswitchtail.com/Pages/default.aspx">PowerSwitchTail</a>, which is a pre-made enclosure that is a safely housed relay that comes to you already built.

 [![components](media/tessel-components.png)](media/tessel-components-large.png)

 To build the 'circuit', I simply cut the dimmer slider portion off of the Lamp Dimmer, stripped the ends off of the wires, and connected them to the SSR instead.
 Where there used to be a dimmer slider the circuit there is now the SSR.